You can apply for a Youth Mobility Scheme visa if you:

 If you turn 31 after your visa is issued, you can stay in the UK for as long as your visa is valid.

-If you’re from New Zealand, from 29 June 2023 you’ll be able to apply to extend your visa by one year.
-To be eligible, you’ll need to be in the UK and have a valid Youth Mobility Scheme visa when you apply.
+If you’re from Australia or Canada, from 31 January 2024 you’ll be able to apply to extend your visa by one year.

 What you can and cannot do